skip-mev/feemarket/README.md

 The feemarket module is an implementation of the Additive Increase Multiplicative Decrease (AIMD) EIP-1559 feemarket.
 More information about the implementation can be found [here](./x/feemarket/README.md).

-This module is planned to be used in the Cosmos Hub and Neutron.

 ## Upgrading to FeeMarket

 More information about upgrading your chain to `x/feemarket` can be found in our dedicated [guide](./UPGRADING.md).